-Want to retain location and time of the photo when exporting photos from iPhone to Windows PC?
+Want to retain the location and time of the photo when exporting photos from iPhone to Windows PC?
 It is quite simple and straightforward.

-The important thing to know is that this is only possible with photos taken from your iPhone and not the photos that you received from someone else as location is only recorded for photos taken with your iPhone’s own camera.
+The important thing to know is that this is only possible with photos taken from your iPhone and not the photos that you received from someone else as the location is only recorded for photos taken with your iPhone’s own camera.

-There is no rocket science to this as the location and date is saved with the picture when you transfer it.
+There is no rocket science to this as the location and date are saved with the picture when you transfer it.
 You do not have to do anything special besides transferring/copying images from iPhone to Windows.

-The JPEG files saved on computer usually have an accompanying file EXIF that contains the coordinates of the location (GPS) and the time stamp.
+The JPEG files saved on a computer usually have an accompanying file EXIF that contains the coordinates of the location (GPS) and the time stamp.